-When my son was entering the 3rd grade, we made the decision to homeschool.
+When my son was entering the 3rd grade, we decided to homeschool.
 We didn’t know for how long or what that would look like.
-To be honest, we had no clue.
+We had no clue.
 All we knew was that we wanted to create a space at home that felt like a “school room” where he could work, learn, and excel.
-I had grand ideas and looked at a million different Pinterest pages to get inspiration on how to set up the most productive space for my child.
+I had grand ideas and looked at a million different Pinterest pages to get inspiration for setting up the most productive space for my child.

 We transformed our dining room into an oasis of colors, activities, and a desk.
 I went to the local Teachers’ store and bought posters filled with inspirational sayings and quotes.
 And I thought, “Maybe I missed my calling!
 I should have been a teacher.
 I’m good at this.”
 Then real life set in.
 My son didn’t want to sit at the perfect little desk.
 He didn’t read the colorful posters and wasn’t interested in the limitless activities I painstakingly organized.
 He just wasn’t into it.

 What was I doing wrong?
-The “school room” looked so perfectly equipped and appointed with arts, crafts, learning kits, activities, educational posters, and so much more.
+The “school room” looked so perfectly equipped and appointed with arts and crafts, learning kits, activities, educational posters, and so much more.
 Then it hit me.
-One of the main benefits of homeschooling is to really get to know, sometimes for the time, your child’s learning style.
+One main benefit of homeschooling is getting to know your child’s learning style.
 I knew from experience that my son was a physical learner.
-He was also an existential learner who needed to move around and ask big questions ALL the time.
+He was also an existential learner who needed to constantly move around and ask big questions.
 He loved science–specifically paleontology and biology.
 Also, he loved fantasy books and stories from mythology.
 He was a learner who didn’t like the demands of school all that much.
 He wanted to learn about things he was deeply interested in.
-So, I let his interests lead how I set up the dining room.
+So, I let his interests influence how I set up the dining room.